 What is Route Authorisation?

 The Motor Vehicles (Competitions and Trials) Regulations 1969 require that any motoring event which utilises or uses part of the Public Highway is subject to authorisation under the legislation.
-The Department of Transport has appointed the Royal Automobile Club (MSA) as the controlling agency to undertake authorisation on its behalf in England and Wales.
-This legislation is handled by the Competition Authorisation Office (CAO) at the MSA.
+The Department of Transport has appointed the Royal Automobile Club (MSUK) as the controlling agency to undertake authorisation on its behalf in England and Wales.
+This legislation is handled by the Competition Authorisation Office (CAO) at the MSUK.
 This function in Scotland is undertaken by the Royal Scottish Automobile Club.

 Does my Club need to apply for Route Authorisation?